NVIDIA-AI-IOT/YOLOv5-with-Isaac-ROS/README.md

 ### Model preparation
 - Download the YOLOv5 PyTorch model - [yolov5s.pt](https://github.com/ultralytics/yolov5/releases/download/v6.2/yolov5s.pt) from the [Ultralytics YOLOv5](https://github.com/ultralytics/yolov5) project.
 - Export to ONNX following steps [here](https://github.com/ultralytics/yolov5/issues/251) and visualize the ONNX model using [Netron](https://netron.app/).
 Note `input` and `output` names - these will be used to run the node.
 For instance, `images` for input and `output0` for output.
-- Copy the ONNX model to a location accessible from the container.

 ### Object Detection pipeline Setup
 - Following the development environment setup above, you should have a ROS2 workspace named `workspaces/isaac_ros-dev`.
 Clone this repository and its dependencies under `workspaces/isaac_ros-dev/src`: